winterjulian/superb-calendar/README.md

 ### Development Setup

-1. Run `npm i` to install all necessary packages for this application.
+1. Install with `npm i` all necessary packages for this application.
 2. Run `node generator.js` to create some exemplary appointments for your current calendar week.
 In case an error occurs, the step can be skipped.
 It is merely nice-to-have.
-3. Run `json-server --watch db.json` to start the json-server (before yout start the application itself!).
+3. Start the fake server with `json-server --watch db.json` (before yout start the application itself!).
 The server needs to run constantly.
-4. Run in a new terminal `ng s` to start the SuperbCalendar
+4. Run `ng s` to start the SuperbCalendar

-### Docker Setup
+### Production Setup (with Docker)
+1. Make sure to have have Docker installed.
-1. Build the image: `docker build -t superb-calendar .`
+2. Build the image: `docker build -t superb-calendar .`
-2. Run the container: `docker compose up -d`
+3. Run the container: `docker compose up -d`
-3. Access the app at: http://localhost:4200
+4. Access the app at: http://localhost:4200

-> **Caution: No functionality that needs an API bc.
-JSON server is not dockerized.**
+> **Caution: The JSON server is not dockerized, there will be no appointments and no interactions with it.**

 ### Q&A